 Support the full and effective participation of Indigenous Peoples in the WSIS process and beyond.

-Foster policies and programmes that promote medial pluralism with a focus on Indigenous media.
+Foster policies and programmes that promote media pluralism including Indigenous media.

-Ensure adequate protection of traditional knowledge.
+Ensure protection, as appropriate, of traditional knowledge.

 Ensure that Indigenous knowledge is recognized to have an important place in inclusive knowledge societies.

-Ensure cultural rights for all to promote inclusive social development.
+Support the right to take part in cultural life to promote inclusive social development.

 The Convention on the Protection and Promotion of the Diversity of Cultural Expressions.